andreyxdd/take-home-round-clock/README.md

 # Round Clock App

-A take home project for a frontend-dev position
+A take home project for a frontend-dev position.

+Please note that the app is not compatible with the mobiles devices.

 ## Available Scripts